Samsar4/CEH-v10-Study-Guide/modules/1-Reconnaissance-and-Footprinting.md

 When used in the computer security lexicon, "Footprinting" generally refers to one of the pre-attack phases; tasks performed before doing the actual attack. **Some of the tools used for Footprinting are Sam Spade, nslookup, traceroute, Nmap and neotrace.**

+## Footprinting Types: <u>Active and Passive</u>

+- **Active** - requires attacker to touch the device or network
+  - Social engineering and other communication that requires interaction with target
+- **Passive** - measures to collect information from publicly available sources
+  - Websites, DNS records, business information databases

 ### Footprinting helps to:

 - **Know Security Posture** – The data gathered will help us to get an overview of the security posture of the company such as details about the presence of a firewall, security configurations of applications etc.